mugekurtipek/Cmpe561/README.md

 * Second one is to classify the test set documents' writers.
 (Writer Classification)

 **After cloning the repository follow the instructions to run the .jar files of "Training Test Documents Creation":**
-* Go to the following directory from the terminal:
+* After going to the project directory go to the following directory from the terminal:

 Training\ Test\ Documents\ Creation/out/artifacts/fileMoveExample_jar
 * Type the following command to run the .jar file